Sunday 13 October 2024

 Held annually in October in the city of München (Munich), capital of Germany's state of Bayern (Bavaria), the München Marathon is a highly popular road running event that attracts around 20,000 runners from all around the globe.

 Several races are on offer to satisfy both young and old:

 - 42.2km Marathon

-- 42.2km Marathonstaffel (marathon relay; four runners per team)
+- 42.2km Marathonstaffel (marathon relay for teams of four runners)

 In order to avoid overcrowding on the course, the races are started one after the other.